walkerRnD/codebuff/backend/knowledge.md

 ## Development Workflow

+### Platform-Specific Considerations

+Windows developers may encounter different behavior with:
+- TypeScript configuration and type resolution:
+  - Use forward slashes in all paths
+  - Add both local and root node_modules to typeRoots: `["./node_modules/@types", "../node_modules/@types"]`
+  - Node.js types and Bun types may need different resolution strategies
+  - When using __dirname or path.join(), convert Windows backslashes to forward slashes
+  - Do not exclude .mjs files in tsconfig.json - TypeScript needs to process them for proper module resolution
+- Module resolution may require explicit paths in tsconfig.json
+- Some type packages must be installed at both root and package level

 ### Hot Reloading

 The project uses hot reloading to improve development efficiency.
 This is implemented for both the backend and npm-app: